⚒️

 Cursor

-An editor based on VS Code with many added AI capabilities.
+An editor based on VS Code with many AI features added.

 Claude Code